-Our staff has developed a system of extensive support services for our students.
-Instructional aides are available to assist students in study halls.
-During our flex period, we have developed a plethora of remedial opportunities.
+Students are provided a strong, academically-oriented educational program.
+In addition to the four major subjects, students have art, business, health, music, physical education, and technology education classes each year.
+A continuing focus is the alignment of curriculum, instruction, and assessment with the Pennsylvania Common Core Academic Standards.
+Also, our staff has developed a system of extensive support services for our students.
+Instructional aides are available to assist students in several classrooms.
+During our last period of the day, we have developed a plethora of remedial opportunities.
 Students can get help from either a teacher from their team or a subject area teacher.